BeneStrahm/pyLEK/README.md

 - GitLens — Git supercharged -> Tracking GitHub changes (Sign in with GitHub)
 - Pylance -> Additional Python language support
 - Visual Studio IntelliCode -> Offers autocomplete of syntax
+- autoDocstring - Python Docstring Generator -> Helps you to generate docstrings to document your code

 In order to use GitHub within Visual Studio Code, you need to install "git" as well (https://git-scm.com/downloads).
 Here you can leave all settings in the installation as they are proposed.